Recognizing the Symptoms of Worsening Heart Valve Disease

 Monty is 75 years old, and his doctor had noted his heart murmur several years back.
 He recently went to visit his son David for a few days.

-- Monty insists that it’s not a problem, but Denise wonders if she should urge him to check in with his healthcare provider.
+Monty insists that it’s not a problem, but David wonders if he should urge him to check in with his healthcare provider.

 Would you recognize this behavior as a possible sign of valve disease progression?